lachlanjc/laptop/README.md

 - Hyper
 - Notion
 - Slack
-- VSCode (with the Prettier, Vim, & Framer Syntax 2 plugins)
+- VSCode (with the VSCode Icons, Prettier, Vim, MDX, & Framer Syntax 2 plugins)
 - Zoom

 (It’s easy to remove these apps/install different ones by quickly editing the end of `mac` with TextEdit/Vim/etc.)